open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/sample_data.md

 # External Storage for Sample Data

-While running the profiler workflow if you have enabled the `Generate Sample Data` flag in your profiler configuration then sample data would be ingested for all the table included in the profiler workflow.
-This sample data is a random sample picked from the table and by default would contain 50 rows of data which is now configurable.
+While running the profiler workflow if you have enabled the `Generate Sample Data` flag in your profiler configuration, sample data will be ingested for all the tables included in the profiler workflow.
+This data is a randomly sampled from the table and by default would contain 50 rows of data, which is now configurable.

 With OpenMetadata release 1.2.1, a new capability allows users to take advantage of this sample data by uploading it to an S3 bucket in Parquet format.
 This means that the random sample, once generated, can be stored in a standardized, columnar storage format, facilitating efficient and scalable data analysis.

 To leverage this functionality, follow the documentation provided for uploading sample data to an S3 bucket in Parquet format as part of your profiling workflow.

-## Configure Sample Data Storage Credentials.
+## Configure the Sample Data Storage Credentials

 To upload the sample data on you need to first configure your storage account credentials, and there are multiple ways how you can do this.

-### Storage Credentials at Database Service.
+### Storage Credentials at the Database Service

 You can configure the Sample Data Storage Credentials at Database Service level while creating a new service or editing connection details of an existing Database Service.